s8383783/Notes/index.md

 ## Growth Mindset
 Growth Mindset is changing the way you think.
 It is discarding the idea that things are easier for others just because.
 Growth mindset requires you to work hard and free yourself of  self imposed limitations.
 It is acknowleding that talents, skills and intelligence are all things that can be accomplished with hard work and dedication.
+In order to keep myself in the Growth mindset I will:
+* Not compare myself to others
+* Ask for help
+* Take criticism in stride
 > "The only thing that overcome hard luck is hard  work."
 > Henry Golden
 ![1](https://user-images.githubusercontent.com/86278910/122863820-5b368280-d2d8-11eb-9eb7-170d188f1a1b.PNG)